ChantalD29/Milestone-Project-1/README.md

 	 - [Acknowledgements](#acknowledgements)

 # Introduction
-For my first portfolio project I wanted to develop a website for users to find out more about Mindfulness.
-The main goal is to inform users about the techniques, explain what the benefits of Mindfulness are and provide examples of these.
+For my first portfolio project I wanted to develop a website where users can find out more about Mindfulness following Project Example Idea 3.
+The main goal is to inform users about the benefits of Mindfulness are and provide examples of techniques to practice Mindfulness in one's everyday life.

 There is also a page where users can sign up and subscribe to the newsletter or decide to subscribe to a premium plan and get access to mindfulness content like guided meditations and other useful tips.

 # Project Overview
 ## Structure
 Mindfully is a 4 page website with each having its own navigation link at the top of the page.
 The Home page is the default loading page.
-The user can easily navigate to other pages via the navigation links and buttons on all device types as it is a fully responsive website.
+Users can easily navigate to other pages via the navigation links and buttons.

 ## Existing Features